How Does Burial Insurance With No Waiting Period Work?

 To set the record straight:

 - No medical exam life insurance: A simplified issue policy that does not require you to undergo an exam to give a blood and urine sample.
-You will still have to answer health questions, which determines your eligibility.
-These types of policies typically have no waiting period if you’re approved.
+You will still have to answer health questions, which determine your eligibility.
+These types of policies have no waiting period if you’re approved.

 - No health questions: A guaranteed acceptance policy that does not require you to answer any questions about your health or take an exam.
-The plans always have a two-year waiting period.
+These plans always have a two-year waiting period.

 Given the prevalence of deceptive life insurance marketing (such as the Colonial Penn $9.95 plan), it’s understandable how shoppers confuse these two terms.